Blog » How to Guides » GROW Model Of Coaching

 After all, the model is for them to balance Self 1 and Self 2 within themselves, not for you to do it for them.

 The GROW model can be used at any stage of coaching, and even at multiple stages with multiple goals.

-It can be used in all types of coaching since all humans face conflict between Self 1 and Self 2 at various stages of their lives.
+Extensive research has consistently shown that it can be used in all types of coaching since all humans face conflict between Self 1 and Self 2 at various stages of their lives.